Use coupon code WELCOME10 for 10% off your first order.

 The Overthinkers Guide to (not) Solving Everything

-If you have ever found yourself stuck in a loop with similar thoughts, congratulations, you are officially an Overthinker.
+If you have ever found yourself stuck in a loop with similar thoughts, “Welcome to the club of overthinkers.Overthinking (v.): The art of solving problems that don’t exist, often twice.

 Don’t worry, Mushin’s advice here is not to simply tell you to “Stop overthinking naa”, but instead, here are a few things you can do the next time you catch yourself thinking about whether your friends still like you or not: